Illustration for: Gemini API adds File Search Tool supporting PDF, DOCX, TXT, JSON, code files

 Gemini API adds File Search Tool supporting PDF, DOCX, TXT, JSON, code files

-Why does this matter?
-Gemini’s latest API update introduces a File Search Tool that lets developers tap into the content of everyday documents without writing custom parsers.
-While the tech is impressive, the real value lies in how easily it can turn a mixed folder of PDFs, Word files, plain‑text logs, JSON configs, or even source code into a searchable knowledge base.
+Gemini’s newest API adds a File Search Tool that seems to let developers read straight from everyday docs without having to write their own parsers.
+In practice, it can scan a mixed bag of PDFs, Word files, plain-text logs, JSON configs, even source code, and turn it into a searchable knowledge base.
+The neat part?

-Here’s the thing: you no longer need separate pipelines for each format—one call can surface relevant passages across the whole collection.
-The demo, linked in the release notes, shows the tool pulling snippets from a multi‑language repo and a set of policy PDFs in seconds.
-But here's the reality: the breadth of supported file types determines how comprehensive that index can be.
+You probably won’t need separate pipelines for each format - a single call can pull relevant passages from the whole collection.
+The demo linked in the release notes shows snippets being extracted from a multi-language repo and a handful of policy PDFs in just a few seconds.
+Still, it’s unclear how far the tool goes beyond those examples; the range of supported file types will dictate how complete the index can become.

 - Support for a wide range of formats: You can build a comprehensive knowledge base using a vast array of file formats, including PDF, DOCX, TXT, JSON and many common programming language file types (see the full list of supported formats in the docs) You can see the File Search Tool in action through one of our new demo app in Google AI Studio (needs a paid API key).
 Ask the Manual demo app powered by the new File Search tool in Gemini API How developers are using File Search Developers in our early access program are already using it to build incredible things from intelligent support bots, to internal knowledge assistants and creative content discovery platforms.